inverno-io/inverno-mods/inverno-security-jose/README.md

 #### Generating JWK

 A `JWKGenerator` is used to generate a new `JWK`.
-Depending on the type (symmetric or assymeytric) this results in the creation of a secret key or a public and private key pair matching the key type and algorithm specified in the generator instance.
+Depending on the type (symmetric or asymmetric) this results in the creation of a secret key or a public and private key pair matching the key type and algorithm specified in the generator instance.

 For instance, a symmetric octet key can be generated as follows: